-

 Most 9 irons are 44 degrees.

-Just going off what i’ve seen from a couple of sources.
+RascalParticipantJust going off what i’ve seen from a couple of sources.

 https://www.golfonline.co.uk/callaway-razr-x-hl-irons-graphite-shaft

-Happy to hear any options though.
+Happy to hear any options though.1 user liked this post.

 About 3 years ago, I lost my pitching wedge at Peregian Springs (a Callaway RAZR X HL).
 Rang the club, they did have an RAZR pitching wedge handed in but it wasn’t mine (wasn’t a HL).
 Since then I have made do between 9 iron and sand wedge, and I wasn’t playing much anyway.
 Now I am trying to play a bit more so was hoping to fill the gap.